OpenEvalProject/evals/manuscripts/elife-41415/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/41415/elife-41415-fig5-v2.jpg)

-**Figure 5.:** not1 (Dhh1 binding mutant) combined with 9X-Dhh1pat1(non-phosphorylatable Pat1) enhances constitutive PB formation in the absence of stress.AA (A) Cells expressing either not1 or 9X-Dhh1pat1 or the combination of both mutants were grown in SCD media to exponential growth phase and PBs visualized by fluorescence microscopy using Dcp2-mCherry as a AAbona fide PB marker.
+**Figure 5.:** (A) Cells expressing either not19X-Dhh1 or pat1AA or the combination of both mutants were grown in SCD media to exponential growth phase and PBs visualized by fluorescence microscopy using Dcp2-mCherry as a bona fide PB marker.
 Scale bar: 5 µm.
 (B) The graph depicts the number of Dcp2 positive PBs/cell.
 N = 3 biological replicates with >500 cells visualized in each replicate, bars: SEM.

 Overall, this suggests that there are at least three determinants that act cooperatively to enhance the formation of PBs: (a) direct interactions between Pat1-Dhh1 and Pat1-RNA; (b) lack of Not1 binding to Dhh1 and in consequence low Dhh1 ATPase activity (Mugler et al., 2016); and (c) the availability of PB client mRNAs that are not engaged in translation.
 Furthermore, our results suggest that Pat1 and Not1 act antagonistically on PB dynamics.
 Whereas Pat1 binding to Dhh1 enhances the assembly of PBs, the interaction of Not1 with Dhh1 promotes PB disassembly, likely through activation of the ATPase activity of Dhh1.

-## Pat1 promotes PB assembly by enhancing the phase separation of Dhh1 and RNA
+### Pat1 promotes PB assembly by enhancing the phase separation of Dhh1 and RNA

 At least two mechanisms of how Pat1 promotes PB formation via Dhh1 could be envisioned: first, Pat1 could slow the ATPase cycle of Dhh1, for example by preventing Not1 binding and/or inhibiting ATP hydrolysis, second, Pat1 could directly promote oligomerization and condensation of Dhh1 on RNA.